mshagirov/pythonlab/_01-introduction/00-introduction.md

 used for a wide range of domains.
 In addition to its versatility, Python's intuitive syntax is relatively easy to read, and makes it perfect for beginners as well as efficient for experienced code maintainers.
-For instance, you can read and understand following Python code as if it was written in "plain English",
+For instance, you should be able read and guess what the following Python code does when you run it.

 <div class="language-python highlighter-rouge">
 <pre class="highlight"><script type="py-editor" worker>